uozuAho/arduino_blank_eclipse/README.md

 TODO
 ====

-- I think the Eclipse project file is broken - I keep getting a Java null pointer exception after each build.
-Luckily the thing still builds.
 - Add pre-built libraries & pin headers for all Arduino hardware
 - Make a generic "pins_arduino.h" file which includes the correct header file based on the Eclipse build configuration